adsglass/NGram-ErrorDetection/README.md

 Moreover, most research covering this topic generally falls into two categories - I aim to diverge from these in order to provide some original insight:

-- a focus on <i>error correction</i> as a single task, rather than separating out error detection
+- a focus on error correction as a single task, rather than separating out the error <i>detection</i> element.
 - a focus on building / tuning models to correct <i>specific error types</i> rather than errors in general.

 Ultimately, the aim of the project is not to try and devise a standalone error correction model.
 Rather, it's to take a new approach to one aspect of the problem - an approach that could potentially be incorporated within existing error detection / correction models to improve results.